loganporter/neovim-config/TUTORIAL.md

 -   **Keybindings**:
     -   `K`: Show hover information for the word under the cursor.
     -   `gd`: Go to the definition of the word under the cursor.
-    -   `gD`: Go to the declaration of the word under thecursor.
+    -   `gD`: Go to the declaration of the word under the cursor.
     -   `gi`: Go to the implementation of the word under the cursor.
     -   `gr`: Show references to the word under the cursor.
     -   `<leader>ca`: Show code actions.